QUICKguils/BEMT.jl/README.md

-# BEMT 
+# BEMT 🛨

 This repository holds all the code written for the project carried out as part of the Aerospace Propulsion course (AERO0014), academic year 2023-2024.

 This repository consists of two elements.
- - A julia package named `BEMT`.
+ - A julia package named `BEMT`, the source code of which lies in the `src/` directory.
 It provides tools and computation methods that are based on the blade element momentum theory.
-- An executable file named `run.jl`.
+- Executable scripts that lies in the `run/` directory.
 It directly uses the `BEMT` library to compute the quantities needed to fulfill the project requirements.

 ## Installation